MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

   This specifies whether relative or absolute paths for song filenames are used when saving playlists.
 The default is "no".

+list_playlists_in_root <yes or no>
+  This specifies whether the lsinfo command should list playlists for the root folder.

 auto_update <yes or no>
   This specifies the whether to support automatic update of music database when files are changed in music_directory.
 The default is to disable